oneapi-src/level-zero-spec/scripts/YaML.md

 #### struct
 * A struct initiates the creation of a c/c++ 'struct' definition in the source code
 * A struct requires the following scalar fields: "desc" and "name"
+* A struct may take the following optional scalar or sequence of scalar fields: "class"
 * A struct requires the following sequence of scalars: "members"
 * A member requires the following scalar fields: "type", "name" and "desc"
 * The scripts only support simple 'struct' definitions: no bitfields, no functions, no constructors, no overloaded operators, etc.